← All varieties

 Tree

-Moderately vigorous, spreading habit.
-Young shoots long, slender, dark reddish brown, downy at the ends.
-(Downing)
+The tree is moderately vigorous and spreading in habit.
+Young shoots are long, slender, and dark reddish brown, with a downy texture at their ends.
+No further tree characteristics described in sources.

 Fruit